Recording FAQs

 • Discuss with your trusted family members before making any decisions that affect ownership of your property, such as adding or removing someone from a deed or taking out a new mortgage, reverse mortgage, or second mortgage.
 If you feel it prudent, you may want to consult a lawyer.

-A new deed will need to be recorded reflecting the change in ownership.
-Use of an attorney or a title company is not required, but it is highly recommended to ensure it’s done properly.
+A new deed will need to be recorded for the change in ownership.
+Use of an attorney or a title company is not required.
+However, it is highly recommended to use one to ensure the process is done properly.
 Here is a Quit Claim Deed informational sheet about the process.

 Most ILC surveys are not recorded.
-A title company only orders one prior to a closing if there is a concern about the accuracy of the property lines.
-An owner may pay to have their property surveyed and choose to record it, but it’s not required to be recorded.
+A title company only orders one prior to a closing if there is a concern about correct property lines.
+An owner may pay to have their property surveyed and choose to record it.
+However, it’s not required to be recorded.

-Blueprints are typically retained by the builder, though sometimes a copy is given to the original purchaser.
+Blueprints are retained by the builder, though sometimes a copy is given to the original buyer.

 Irrevocable trusts are registered with the El Paso County Judicial Building.
 Revocable trusts are not registered.
 It may be retained by the attorney that created it, or by the trustors themselves.